 A person convicted of any felonious act may be prohibited from licensure by the Board of Nursing at any time.

-The health clearance form must be submitted to My Record Tracker (MRT) no later than the date specified by the department chair.
+The health clearance form must be submitted to the vertical screening company no later than the date specified by the department chair.
 Normal results are good for one year from the date of the test.

 Clinical Education Requirements

 Accepted students must submit the following documentation prior to the start of the program: